Adaptive numerical designs for the calibration of computer codes: Calibration framework

-\paragraph*{Gaussian process emulator} The Gaussian process was first developed within the field of computer experiments by \citet{Sacks89}.
+The Gaussian process was first introduced within the field of computer experiments by \citet{Sacks89}.
 It is the most familiar surrogate model used to mimic a costly computer code.
 From a Bayesian perspective, the Gaussian process, denoted in this paper by $Y(.)$, should be considered as a prior structure on the code \citep{Currin91}: